 tail shapes

 The tails of fishes also come in a variety of shapes.
 Fusiliers, jacks, soldierfishes and cardinal fishes typically have forked tails, while wrasses and parrotfishes typically have truncate or rounded tails.
-Lunate tails are crescent shaped while lanceolate tails look like a lance or arrow head.
+Tuna and some jacks have lunate tails that are crescent shaped while lanceolate tails, such as those on coelacanths and comet fishes, look like a lance or arrow head.

 Sometimes, at first glance, it is hard to tell two similar looking fishes apart.
 In such cases, look out for distinguishing features that may be present in one species and absent in the other, such as barbels (whiskers), spines and fin arrangements.
 On tiny fishes, these features may be harder to see so you'll have to study the fish carefully.
 Shown below are distinguishing features between some common fishes that appear similar.